Skip to content

 Choose your platform and dive into the detailed guides:

-2. macOS Platform Guide - macOS-specific features and setup
+2. macOS Platform Guide - macOS analysis (keylog extraction only)

-3. Windows Platform Guide - Windows analysis and troubleshooting
+3. Windows Platform Guide - Windows analysis with Schannel/LSASS support

-5. iOS Platform Guide - iOS app analysis on jailbroken devices
+5. iOS Platform Guide - iOS app analysis (keylog extraction only)

-For advanced features and cross-platform topics: - Pattern-based Hooking - Custom library detection - Common Issues - Platform-agnostic troubleshooting - Examples - Real-world analysis scenarios
+For advanced features and cross-platform topics: - Pattern-based Hooking - Custom library detection - Standalone Agent Usage - Using _ssl_log.js directly - Common Issues - Platform-agnostic troubleshooting - Examples - Real-world analysis scenarios